 Wear a medical alert bracelet

-If you have epilepsy, you should be wearing a medical ID bracelet at all times – and it is especially important when you are travelling.
-Medical personnel should immediately be alerted to your condition so they can treat you as quickly and effectively as possible in the event of an emergency.
-When you are away from your doctor, family, and friends who understand your condition, a medical ID is essential.
+- If you have epilepsy, wearing a medical ID bracelet could be important, especially when you are travelling.
+If medical personnel are alerted to your condition by a medical ID they may be able to treat you more quickly in the event of an emergency.
+When you are away from your doctor, family, and friends who understand your condition, a medical ID could be essential.
 Also, write out a list of your epilepsy medication.
 In addition to the names of your medicines, be sure to include the dosages and how often you take them.
 Put this list in an obvious place for emergency workers to find.

 Do your best to maintain your routine as you do at home

-Changing your sleep/wake cycle or taking your epilepsy medication at a different time will increase your risk of having a seizure, even if you’ve been seizure-free for quite some time.
+- Changing your sleep/wake cycle or taking your epilepsy medication at a different time can increase your risk of having a seizure, even if you’ve been seizure-free for quite some time.
 Try to maintain your regular sleep patterns as sleep disruption can prompt epilepsy seizures for some people.
-If you have no choice but to change your routine while on holiday (maybe you work night shift, for example) consider a visit to your doctor before you leave to ask about ways to cope with the effect on your body and lessen the chances of a seizure.
-When you are out and about, take extra medication in your day bag – this may also allow you to be more flexible with your plans as the day unfolds.
-If you need to rest, then rest.
-Surely both you and your travel party would rather spend a few hours back at the room taking a nap, than spending several hours at hospital.
+It could be that you have no choice but to change your routine while on holiday.
+If this is the case ask your doctor about ways to lessen the chances of a seizure.

 Drink plenty of fluids

 - The effects of dehydration can trigger a seizure so be sure to drink water before, during and after your flight.
 If you’re travelling to somewhere hot, keep bottled water on you at all times and sip throughout the day.